mit-satori/getting-started/tutorial-examples/nvprof-profiling/index.rst

 Description
 +++++++++++
-The nvprof tool from NVidia can be used to
+The nvprof tool from NVidia can be used to create detailed profiles of where codes are spending time and what resources they are using.
+It can work for compiled CUDA code and for Python libraries.

 Commands to run the examples